improbable-research/keanu/docs/docs/data-io.md

 ## Writing out data

-Keanu is packaged with a CSV writer that allows you to write to CSV.
-This is useful for writing the values stored in vertices or samples to a file.
+Keanu is packaged with a CSV writer that allows you to write to a CSV file.
+This is useful for writing values stored in vertices or samples to a file.

 ### Creating a CsvWriter from vertices

 This section assumes knowledge of tensors, please look [here](https://nd4j.org/userguide#intro) to familiarise yourself with them first.
-Only scalar or vector tensors are supported in the CSV writer at the moment.
+Only scalar and vector tensors are supported by the CSV writer at the moment.

-Let's look at the different ways we can write the values stored in vertices to CSV, but first we have to decide which format to write out in.
+Before looking at the different ways in which we can write values stored in vertices to CSV files, we have to decide which output format we want to use.
+The options are

 * Column format: each vertex occupies a column in the CSV file, with each row denoting the index of the vector.
 * Row format:  each vertex occupies a row, with each column denoting the index of the vector.

-Let's look at an example of each.
+Let's look at an example of each format.

-Say that we have ran inference on a model and would like to write the resulting values to CSV and that the list of inferred variables contains the following three vertices.
+Say, we have ran inference on a model and would like to write the resulting (most probable) values to a CSV file and that the list of inferred variables contains the following three vertices:

 ```java
 List<DoubleVertex> inferredVariables = runMyModel();